The Small Campsite with Great Sea Views

-The clean basic facilities consist of 8 communal toilets with wash hand basins, 3 showers that work on 50 pence coins (the shower lasts approximately 4 to 5 minutes).
-There are also 3 washing up sinks with hot water available from 7.00am to 10.00am and also 6.00pm to 10.00pm plus a chemical toilet disposal point.
+It is a small campsite with clean basic facilities, which consist of 8 communal toilets and wash hand basins, 3 showers that work on 50p coins (the shower lasts approximately 4 to 5 minutes), 3 washing up sinks and a chemical disposal point.
+There are several fridges and freezers available to all campers.
+We also have picnic benches available for hire.

 Karre and Robert are big on recycling.
 There are separate bins for plastic bottles, newspapers and magazines, tins and cans and glass bottles and jars.
 There is also a compost heap for organic waste and peelings.

 We are open from mid-March to the end of September.
 The site does not have electric hook up, but we are happy to re-charge any type of battery from car to phone.
 We are a Calor and Camping Gaz stockist.

 The site has 30 pitches, which are set out over 4 acres of land.
 There is between 6 and 18 metres between pitches depending on position.
 Some pitches are on a gentle north facing slope.